Graphing calculator

 A graphing calculator (also graphics calculator or graphic display calculator) is a handheld computer that is capable of plotting graphs, solving simultaneous equations, and performing other tasks with variables.
 Most popular graphing calculators are programmable calculators, allowing the user to create customized programs, typically for scientific, engineering or education applications.
 They have large screens that display several lines of text and calculations.

 History

 An early graphing calculator was designed in 1921 by electrical engineer Edith Clarke.
 The calculator was used to solve problems with electrical power line transmission.

 Casio produced the first commercially available graphing calculator in 1985.
-Sharp produced its first graphing calculator in 1986.
-Hewlett Packard followed in 1988.
-Texas Instruments in 1990.
+Sharp produced its first graphing calculator in 1986, with Hewlett Packard following in 1988, and Texas Instruments in 1990.

 Features

 Computer algebra systems

 Some graphing calculators have a computer algebra system (CAS), which means that they are capable of producing symbolic results.
 These calculators can manipulate algebraic expressions, performing operations such as factor, expand, and simplify.
 In addition, they can give answers in exact form without numerical approximations.
 Calculators that have a computer algebra system are called symbolic or CAS calculators.